KSU student killed in South Carolina drowning incident

 He suffered brain injuries while trying to rescue a friend from the water, according to the GoFundMe.

 The fundraiser is seeking to raise $25,000 to bring Rowe’s body back to Georgia and lay him to rest.
-It has raised over $5,500 as of Thursday afternoon.
+It had raised about $2,400 by Wednesday evening.